ChrisMavrommatis/ocmp/README.md

 If you need to run or build the docs locally then you need to install [jekyll](https://jekyllrb.com/docs/).
 Jekyll does rely on ruby but jekyll's documentation covers its own dependencies.

-Some tooling used in the project assumes that is run on a Linux environment.
-Those that do, will have a *(Linux Only)* indication.

 ### Installation